CSpanias/cspanias.github.io/_posts/2024-01-01-PicoCTF - MatchTheRegex.md

     ![](source_code.png)

-5. As it seems it only needs a string sequence that matches the pattern in the comment, i.e., `^p.....F!?`.
-That means that:
+5. As it seems it only needs a string sequence that matches the pattern in the comment, i.e., `^p.....F!?`:
     1. We need a sequence starting with the letter `p` (`^p`).
     2. Followed by any 5 characters (`.....`).
     3. Followed by the letter `F` (`F`).
     4. And we can have an exclamation mark (or not) at the end (`!?`).
 The `?` signifies that the preceded character is optional.

-    So any string sequence that matches the above pattern will give u the flag:
+    So any string sequence that matches the above pattern will give us the flag:

     ![](flag.png)